-a.
+- a.
 Progress reports.
-The faculty member should, upon agreement with the department head, submit periodic updates on progress on the goals of the improvement plan.
-The first annual evaluation following an evaluation indicating that performance needs improvement or is unsatisfactory shall include a report that clearly describes progress in any area(s) needing improvement or noted as unsatisfactory.
+To permit the department head to monitor the progress of the faculty member, the faculty member should submit to the department head periodic updates on progress on the goals and benchmarks established in the improvement plan, in the form and at the times requested by the department head.
+The first annual review following a review rating indicating that the faculty member's performance needs improvement or is unsatisfactory shall include a report that clearly describes progress in any area(s) needing improvement or noted as unsatisfactory. - b.

-b.
 Cumulative Performance Review.
-Cumulative performance reviews for tenured faculty are triggered by the rating from the annual evaluation.
-A faculty member whose performance is found to be unsatisfactory for his or her rank in two out of five consecutive years or whose evaluations in any three of five consecutive years indicate performance that needs improvement for his or her rank or is unsatisfactory for his or her rank shall undergo a cumulative performance review.
-This process is described in Part V of this manual.

-3. Rating of Unsatisfactory.
+Cumulative performance reviews for tenured faculty are triggered by the rating from the annual review.
+A faculty member whose performance is found to be unsatisfactory for his or her rank in two out of five consecutive annual reviews or whose reviews in any three of five consecutive years indicate performance that needs improvement for his or her rank or is unsatisfactory for his or her rank shall undergo a cumulative performance review.
+This process is described in Part V of this manual. - 3.
+Rating of Unsatisfactory.
 A faculty member who receives a rating of unsatisfactory shall be ineligible for rewards.